 Michigan Rehabilitation Services

 An employer is not required to provide an accommodation that is primarily for personal use.
 Reasonable accommodation applies to modifications that specifically assist an individual in performing the duties of a particular job.
 Equipment or devices that assist a person in daily activities on and off the job are considered personal items that an employer is not required to provide.
 However, in some cases, equipment that otherwise would be considered "personal" may be required as an accommodation if it is specifically designed or required to meet job-related rather than personal needs (EEOC, 2002).
 Examples of such would be: sign language interpreter, captioned telephones, telephone headset, assistive computer software, etc. Hearing loss may be viewed as a disability that may be accommodated in order to perform your job.
-For more information please contact the ADA Coordinator in Institutional Equity at 906-487-3310.
+For more information please contact the ADA Coordinator in Equal Opportunity Compliance at 906-487-3310.